Skip to main content

 However, as a trainer, Roach has made a legacy of his own, working with 40 world champions and being a key reason behind the success of eight-division world champion Manny Pacquiao.
 As a coach he’s worked with other stars such as Mike Tyson, Amir Khan and Oscar De La Hoya.

-When deciding which fighter was the most talented of all whom he has trained, Roach was quick to point to three-division conqueror James Toney, in a recently resurfaced interview.
+When deciding which of his fighters was the most talented of all, Roach was quick to point to three-division conqueror James Toney, in a recently resurfaced interview.

 “Toney is the most natural fighter I’ve ever seen.